stremovskyy/SwiftCacher/CONTRIBUTING.md

-# Contributing to [Cacher]
+# Contributing to [SwiftCacher]

-Thank you for considering contributing to [Cacher]!
+Thank you for considering contributing to [SwiftCacher]!
 We appreciate your time and effort in helping us improve the project.
 This document outlines the guidelines and steps for contributing.

 ## Bug Reports and Feature Requests

-If you encounter any bugs or have ideas for new features, please search the [GitHub Issues](https://github.com/stremovskyy/cacher/issues) to check if the issue or feature request has already been reported.
+If you encounter any bugs or have ideas for new features, please search the [GitHub Issues](https://github.com/stremovskyy/SwiftCacher/issues) to check if the issue or feature request has already been reported.
 If not, you can open a new issue and provide as much detail as possible, including steps to reproduce the bug or a clear description of the new feature.

 ## Pull Requests